 The results have been very exciting, and although this variety is still being stabilized by saving seeds from the best offspring over multiple generations, it offers a glimpse into just how exciting the tomato future is.
 The plants are gorgeous, sporting bright green leaves with splashes of creamy white variegation.
-The fruits of ‘Haley’s Rainbow’ are equally stunning with an orange-red skin and juicy, beefsteak like flesh.
+The fruits of ‘Haley’s Rainbow’ are equally stunning with orange-red skin and juicy, beefsteak-like flesh.
 Keep an eye out for this variety as it becomes more readily available.

-Days to Maturity: 75-80 | Type: Indeterminate
+Days to maturity: 75-80 | Type: Indeterminate

 Tip: Do not refrigerate.
 Chilling the fruit will stop ripening, and it will ruin the flavor and texture of tomatoes (even the ripe ones).